mikegcoleman/hybrid-workshop/README.md

 When this guide refers to `<linux node b>` that would be the node with the OS code `lin` and the node ID of `b` (for example `pdx-lin-01-b`>

 ### Virtual Machine Roles
+This lab uses a total of five virtual machines

-The cluster you will be building will be comprised of three nodes - a Linux manager, a Linux Worker and a Windows worker.
+The Docker EE cluster you will be building will be comprised of three nodes - a Linux manager, a Linux Worker and a Windows worker.

 We will also have a linux node and a windows node that will serve as workstations - you'll connect to these machines to do things like build and push docker images.

 * The **A** nodes are your workstation nodes
 * The **B** nodes are your worker nodes